awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/AWSHowTo.cloudwatch.md

 Elastic Beanstalk automatically uses Amazon CloudWatch to help you monitor your application and environment status\.
 You can navigate to the Amazon CloudWatch console to see your dashboard and get an overview of all of your resources as well as your alarms\.
 You can also choose to view more metrics or add custom metrics\.

 For more information about Amazon CloudWatch, go to the [Amazon CloudWatch Developer Guide](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/)\.
-For an example of how to use Amazon CloudWatch with Elastic Beanstalk, see [Example: Using Custom Amazon CloudWatch Metrics](customize-containers-cw.md)\.
+For an example of how to use Amazon CloudWatch with Elastic Beanstalk, see [Example: Using custom Amazon CloudWatch metrics](customize-containers-cw.md)\.